GoogleCloudPlatform/document-intake-accelerator/README.md

   ```

-#### Environment Variables
+### Environment Variables
 ```shell
 export API_DOMAIN=<YOUR_DOMAIN>
 export PROJECT_ID=<GCP Project ID to host CDA Pipeline Engine>
 ```

-Optionally, when deploying processors to different Project:
+Optionally, when deploying processors to a different Project, you can set `DOCAI_PROJECT_ID`.
+However, If you are deploying CDA engine and already have DOCAI project setup and
+running as a result from the previous installation, DO NOT set `DOCAI_PROJECT_ID` variable and leave it blank.
+Otherwise, terraform will fail, since it will try to create resources, which already were provisioned (and are owned by a different terraform run).

 ```shell
 export DOCAI_PROJECT_ID=<GCP Project ID to host Document AI processors> #
 ```